 In addition to Muslim fashion designers who have organized fashion shows in many European countries, USA and Middle Eastern countries, many mainstream fashion brands over the years have attempted to produce creations to meet the wants and needs of conservative fashion consumers.

 In 2014, DKNY launched the Ramadan collection, which was prepared by choosing the ones that are suitable for conservative clothing among its own pieces, and in 2015, H&M introduced its first hijab model, Mariah Idrissi.
-In 2018, American clothing retailer GAP featured a Muslim model with her hijab in its social media, print and video campaign.
-Moreover, Nike released its first sports hijab, the pro womens hijab.
+In 2018, the American clothing retailer GAP featured a Muslim model with her hijab in its social media, print, and video campaign.
+Moreover, Nike released its first sports hijab, the pro women’s hijab.

 H&M 2015 Collection